aubreyhayes47/LibreAssistant/CONTRIBUTING.md

 ## Development Workflow
 1. Fork the repository and create your feature branch from `develop`.
 2. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 3. Write clear, self-documented code and include tests when relevant.
+UI styling must use the tokenized design system in `ui/tokens.css`, which includes Light, Dark, and High-Contrast themes.
 4. Run `pytest` to make sure all tests pass.
 5. Lint documentation with `npx markdownlint-cli '**/*.md'`.
 6. Verify files contain the MIT license header using `python scripts/check_license_headers.py`.